 Test 2: VAB™ with positive pressure technique - 0mm

-Catheter blockages can have a negative impact on sampling and infusion studies, requiring more animals than necessary.
-Positive pressure technique is difficult, if not impossible, when catheters are clamped with hemostats and closed with plugs.
-It may have been one of the factors that contributed to the 5x increase in patency of mouse jugular vein catheters in Charles River’s recent study of standard exteriorizations versus transcutaneous access ports1.
-Our tests have shed some light on what happens beneath the surface, and amplified the importance of using a vascular access port for mice in combination with a solid positive pressure technique.
+Catheter blockages can have a negative impact on sampling and infusion studies requiring more animals than necessary.
+The positive pressure technique is difficult, if not impossible, when catheters are clamped with hemostats and closed with plugs.
+The positive pressure technique may have been one of the factors that contributed to the 5x increase in patency of mouse jugular vein catheters in a study by Charles River focusing on standard exteriorizations versus transcutaneous access buttons.

 Bonus Tips